 - High levels of passion have been found to be positively related to marital satisfaction.
 That sounds good.

-- High level of passion generally include high levels of partner idealization and positive expectations.
+- High level of passion generally includes high levels of partner idealization and positive expectations.
 That doesn’t sound so good (because of the idealization and expectations).

 - Positive illusions about one’s spouse and one’s relationship help couples communicate in a positive manner and help couples accept and overcome dissimilarities.
 This is good.